swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'retain_autoreleased' sil-operand

   retain_autoreleased %0 : $T
-  // %0 must be of a reference type
+  // $T must be a reference type

 Retains the heap object referenced by ``%0`` using the Objective-C ARC "autoreleased return value" optimization.
 The operand must be the result of